Mayanei Hayeshua Medical Center: History

 Mayanei Hayeshua Medical Center (MHMC) was established by Moshe Rothschild, a doctor who was concerned that the distance of the two closest hospitals to Bnei Brak, Beilinson Hospital and Sheba Medical Center, was creating a health hazard for its residents.
 He was also interested in providing the Haredi residents of Bnei Brak and Gush Dan with a hospital run according to halakha (Jewish law).
 Rothschild was encouraged by a number of rabbis to build the hospital, including Yaakov Yisrael Kanievsky, Elazar Shach and the Baba Sali.

 Rothschild founded the "Hospital Association", which worked to realise its establishment.
 It took him about 14 years to plan the project and raise the funds worldwide, which totaled about US$20M.
 During one visit to the United States, Rothschild went in to see Menachem Mendel Schneerson, who produced an open cheque and said, "Fill in any amount that you decide"; Rothschild wrote down $1,000.
 He purchased a tract of rocky land that had been designated according to the zoning plan (Taba) for a municipal pool, and did not hesitate even after the city engineer sent him a warning letter that he might be wasting all his money for nothing.

 MHMC was designed by Yosef Shenberger and his partner, Tuvia Kätz.
-The cornerstone was laid on 7 December 1978, but construction only commenced during the 1980s, and took five and one half years to build.
+The cornerstone was laid on 7 December 1978, but construction only commenced during the 1980s, and took five and a half years to build.
 The hospital was inaugurated in March 1990 with thousands in attendance, including government officials such as Shimon Peres.
 MHMC commenced operations on 23 August 1990 with the opening of a maternity ward.
 At first, the hospital included only this ward, but within a few years, many more were opened, including a six-story Mental Health Center,which features an eating-disorder clinic.